Ashish-Rayalwar/3DShop/README.md

 }
 ```

-## File API (authentication required / only admin can create, update and deleti file)
+## File API (authentication required / only admin can create, update and delete file)

 ### POST /FIle